ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 ’Tis the star spangled banner, O long may it w ave,
 O&#x27;er the land of the free and the home of the brave.
 And where is the band who so vauntingly swore
-That the havoc of war and th
+That the havoc of war and the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mb:batch_mb_artemis_ver01:data:sn83021205:00517172182:1861042301:0073/pct:3.562753,13.895383,12.510121,11.732905/!600,600/0/default.jpg"/>
 </td>